 - Popularity: A Customer Service representative mentioned that a magazine named the C-2 model a “Best Buy” value.
 So I did some research and found that Consumer Reports listed the C-2 as a Best Value mattress because its performance tested just as well in back and side support as compared to the more expensive I-8.

 - Cooling Technology: Sleep Number offers several mattresses with cooling options (like the P-6 model and the M-7 model).
-The I-8 features a “temperature balancing sleep surface” which representatives told me is Outlast technology, designed to pull heat away from your body and redistribute it throughout the night to help you stay comfortable.
+The I-8 features a “temperature balancing sleep surface” which representatives told me is Outlast technology, designed to pull heat away from the body and redistribute it throughout the night to help people stay comfortable.

-- You Are A Hot Sleeper.
+- Someone Is A Hot Sleeper.
 The I-8 features Outlast technology, designed to pull moisture away from you at night and redistribute it throughout the night, in the surface of the mattress.

 My Personal Opinion